rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 called *raw pointers* that are similar to references.
 As with references, raw pointers can be immutable or mutable and are written as `*const T` and `*mut T`, respectively.
 The asterisk isn’t the dereference operator; it’s part of the type name.
-In the context of raw pointers, “immutable” means that the pointer can’t be directly assigned to after being dereferenced.
+In the context of raw pointers, *immutable* means that the pointer can’t be directly assigned to after being dereferenced.

-Different from references and smart pointers, keep in mind that raw pointers:
+Different from references and smart pointers, raw pointers:

 * Are allowed to ignore the borrowing rules by having both immutable and mutable pointers or multiple mutable pointers to the same location